kunal2431/Hackerearth/README.md

-# Hackerearth
+# Python Codes
-It contains the code/solutions of all code monk challenges in Python 3(python 3.5.2)
+It contains the codes/solutions of some of the important Python 3(python 3.5.2) problems.